What's Going on Back There? Toronto Defence Under the Microscope

 As stated in The Art of Scouting by Shane Malloy, many National Hockey League (NHL) general managers feel that major junior draft picks lack the defensive knowledge and skill that will make them successful contributors at this level of hockey.
 To put it simply, these young players are often learning a ‘new game’ inside the game when they become professional hockey players.

 With such a young core, the Maple Leafs are experiencing growing pains as these players develop.
-This was most apparent in the 2018 postseason against the Washington Capitals.
+This was most apparent in the 2018 postseason against the Boston Bruins.
 Watching multiple games in person, it was easy to notice the apprehension, hesitation, and – in some cases – panic displayed by Matthews, Marner, William Nylander, Nikita Zaitsev and others.
 With the exception of Connor Brown and Marner, the Leafs’ younger players would end their postseason run with glaring minuses.

 Maple Leafs’ Strength in Diversity